 It was not that I was no longer fearful, but something in his mischievous smile made the fear worth it, something in how he could see and understand and accept all of my idiosyncrasies made the fall worth it.

-All of my defining and over-analyzing was for naught because you can’t define it or look for it, it just happens to you.
+All of my defining, over-analyzing and wondering “is he the one?” was for naught because you can’t define it or look for it, it just happens to you.

 If you allow yourself to get too scientific with things, as I had with my lists and astute observations, you lose the fun of the whole process.
 It should not even be called a ‘process’.
 It is something we are lucky that we get to do.